This post may contain affiliate links. Please read our disclosure policy.

 - 1 teaspoon Sea Salt

-- 3 cups Grated Zucchini, about ¾ pound (see footnote)
+- 3 cups Grated Zucchini, (about ¾ pound, do not drain or squeeze)

 - 1 teaspoon Baking Soda